- GDP (PPP):

 - FDI Inflow:

-Canada’s economic freedom score is 77.7, making its economy the 9th freest in the 2018 Index.
-Its overall score has decreased by 0.8 point, with declines in judicial effectiveness, government integrity, and labor freedom outweighing a small improvement in fiscal health.
+Canada’s economic freedom score is 77.7, making its economy the 8th freest in the 2019 Index.
+Its overall score has not changed, with increases in government integrity, labor freedom, and fiscal health countered by declines in judicial effectiveness, trade freedom, and government spending.
 Canada is ranked 1st among 32 countries in the Americas region, and its overall score is well above the regional and world averages.

 Canada is the world’s second-largest country by land area and has its 10th-largest economy.
-Prime Minister Justin Trudeau’s Liberal Party has shifted Canadian politics to the left since ending the decade-long rule of Conservatives and winning a parliamentary majority in 2015.
-Although the government prioritizes green environmental policies, its support for the fossil fuel industry is crucial to the economy’s health.
+Prime Minister Justin Trudeau’s Liberal Party shifted Canadian politics to the left after ending the Conservative Party’s decade-long rule in 2015.
+Although the government prioritizes green policies, its support for the fossil fuel industry is crucial to the economy’s health.
 Canada closely resembles the U.S. in its market-oriented economic system, patterns of production, and high living standards.
-Leading sectors include automotive and other manufactured goods, forest products, minerals, and petroleum.
-Economic growth has recovered after slowing briefly in 2016.
+Leading sectors include automotive and other manufactures, forest products, minerals, and petroleum.
 About three-quarters of Canada’s exports go to the United States, so the successful 2018 renegotiation of the North American Free Trade Agreement (now called USMCA) was crucial.

 Property rights are generally well protected, both by law and through the enforcement of contracts.
 Expropriation is highly unusual.
 The judicial branch of government is independent, and courts are considered procedurally competent, fair, and reliable.
 Canada’s reputation for clean government with little corruption was tainted in 2019 when Justin Trudeau became the first Canadian prime minister to be found to have broken federal ethics rules.